mackorone/mms/README.md

 bool wallRight();
 bool wallLeft();

-// Both of these commands result in "crash" void moveForward(int distance = 1);
+// Both of these commands can result in "crash" void moveForward(int distance = 1);
 void moveForwardHalf();